alchemydc/btcrecover/.ai/memory-bank/systemPatterns.md

 - Modular structure: Python CLI backend (btcrecover core logic) and a GUI frontend (FreeSimpleGUI).
 - GUI acts as a thin layer, invoking CLI logic and presenting results to the user.
 - .env file support for pre-populating GUI fields (via python-dotenv).
+- "Advanced Options" toggle in the GUI controls visibility of address limit, thread selection, and GPU acceleration controls.
+- Wildcard cheatsheet hyperlink is shown next to the token list label when Token List is selected.

 ## Key Technical Decisions
 - Use Python for both backend and GUI for compatibility and ease of integration.